gatsbyjs/gatsby/docs/docs/preprocessing-external-images.md

 Going step by step through the code:

+1. Define some types for `MarkdownRemark` using the Schema Customization API so if `featuredImgUrl` is not in a markdown file, it will return null.
-1. Create an onCreateNode function so you can watch for when `MarkdownRemark` nodes are made.
+2. Create an onCreateNode function so you can watch for when `MarkdownRemark` nodes are made.
-2. Use `createRemoteFileNode` by passing in the various required fields and get a reference to it afterwards.
+3. Use `createRemoteFileNode` by passing in the various required fields and get a reference to it afterwards.
-3. If the node is created, attach it as a child of the original node. `___NODE` tells the graphql layer that the name before it is going to be a field on the parent node that links to another node.
+4. If the node is created, attach it as a child of the original node. `___NODE` tells the graphql layer that the name before it is going to be a field on the parent node that links to another node.
 To do this, pass the id as the reference.

 And now since it is a file node, `gatsby-transformer-sharp` will pick it up and create a `childImageSharp` child node inside this newly created node.